 De-aggregation describes the process of using H.248 to indicate that the media of a single stream is deaggregated in multiple streams.

-Multiplexing is the process used to carry multiple streams over the same transport.
+Multiplexing is the process used to carry multiple streams over the same lower layer protocol (see also clause 3.1/[b-ITU-T H.Sup13]).

+5.2 Terminology relationships related to the semantic of "stream"

+The notions of "media stream" and "stream" are equivalent in the context of this Recommendation because the original and RTP specific meaning of media (see clause 3.1.1) is used here in the general sense (e.g., IP application data information).

+There are usually 1:1 mappings between

+RTP traffic: a RTP stream and a H.248 stream, and

+general: a RFC 5888 stream and a H.248 stream,

+especially in the case of H.248 stream grouping models that limit the scope of an H.248 component stream to a single RTP stream or RFC 5888 stream.

+However, the H.248 protocol architectures also supports in principle N:1 mapping models for the above stream types.

 6 H.248.1 defined stream grouping, aggregation and multiplexing

 This clause describes the existing H.248.1 mechanisms related to stream grouping, aggregation and multiplexing.